*Article was written by Original Author: Shaun M Ryan

 For an additional resource for counseling and therapy go to 7Cups!

 For their online therapy service see 7 Cups Online Therapy here!

 Connect to #BeThere for Veterans to find support and other resources available to Veterans and Servicemembers.
 If you’re a family member or friend, watch this video and learn the importance of how small actions can make a huge difference to those in crisis.

 Talk to a Suicide Prevention Coordinator located at any VA Medical Center.
 Find your facility’s coordinator and other suicide prevention resources near you by using the Resource Locator Tool.

 Access a VA Vet Center or mobile clinic for readjustment counseling and referral services.

 Access to resources listed above does not require enrollment in VA health care.
 To learn more about VA benefits useful to Veterans in need, visit Explore VA today.

-Note: I am not affiliated with 7 Cups, I am only providing informational links that I personally think may be helpful to someone who needs to talk to someone with no judgments, thanks!
+Note: I am not affiliated with 7 Cups, I am only providing informational links that I personally think may be helpful to someone who needs to talk to someone with no judgments, thanks for reading!